pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 “Not ‘rich, but still nice’, nice *because* she’s rich, you know?
 Hell, if I had all this money,” [throws arms wide] “I’d be nice too!"
 --Chung Sook, *Parasite*, 2019

+"A hundred years from now
+...it will not matter what my bank account was,
+the sort of house I lived in,
+or the kind of car I drove...
+but the world may be different
+because I was importand in the life of a child"
+--poem with lines by Walden Parker, quoted on Lubomir Komarov's favorite mug

 "[C]hance favors only the prepared mind."
 --Louis Pasteur